schowdhuri/uport-devdocs/markdown/docs/guides/ReactUportTruffle.md

 Open up the connectors.js file found in 'src/util/connectors.js'.

-From the [uPort AppManager](https://appmanager.uport.me/), copy and paste the import statement and the code for creating the uport-connect object.
+From [My Apps](https://developer.uport.me/myapps), copy and paste the import statement and the code for creating the uport-connect object.
 'NAME_OF_APP', 'YOUR_ADDRESS' and 'YOUR_SIGNING_KEY' in the example below will come pre-populated.

 Next, specify the network we will use.
 The code allows you to choose from 'rinkeby or ropsten or kovan'.
 We will use 'rinkeby'.